svkucheryavski/svelte-plots-basic/README.md

 * **Doc strings** — every component has a corresponding doc string with description of its properties and a simple code example.
 It should be available when you move your mouse over the component tag in your editor/IDE if it supports this option (works in VSCode).

 * **Properites** — from 3.x.x the naming of the properties is more consistent.
 For example, before the library used properties `borderColor` and `borderWidth` for areas, rectangels, bars and markers, while for lines, segments and multilines the similar properties were named as `lineColor` and `lineWidth`.
 Now they all have prefix `line*` if it is something about lines or segments and `face*` if it is somthing inside a closed contour.
 So no more `border*` properties.

+## Security and label markup

+Several title and label properties support SVG/HTML markup and are rendered as raw markup using Svelte's `{@html}` mechanism.
+This enables formatted labels, HTML entities, subscripts, and superscripts.

+Only pass trusted content to these properties.
+Do not pass unsanitized user input or external data directly as a plot title, axis label, tick label, legend label, or text-label value.
+Escape untrusted text, or sanitize it with an allow-list appropriate for SVG markup, before passing it to a component.

 ## Installation